-In the interest of protecting the ability of investors to monitor the corporate governance practices of a given issuer, the SEC is proposing to require disclosure of corporate governance policies in all Form 20-F annual reports filed by FPIs.
-The amendment would require a concise summary of the significant ways in which the FPIs' corporate governance practices differ from those of domestic companies listed on the same exchange.
+In the interest of protecting the ability of investors to monitor the corporate governance practices of a given issuer, the SEC has changed the reporting rules to require disclosure of corporate governance policies in all Form 20-F annual reports filed by FPIs.
+The amendment requires a concise summary of the significant ways in which the FPIs' corporate governance practices differ from those of domestic companies listed on the same exchange.